-Results from exploratory analysis to find the best predictors of RVG using the 54 tree intensive analysis data set are presented in Figure 1.
-HD ratio was the weakest individual predictor (R^2 = 0.50) of RVG, followed by past 5yr mean annual height growth increment (HG) (R^2 = 0.55).
-LC ratio was the best individual predictor (R^2 = 0.64), although variance increases below 30% RVG.
-The product of LCR2 and visual crown density rating (CDR) was even better, however.
-(R^2 = 0.76).
-The increase in variance at 30% RVG in still evident, but is lessened.
-This product was created to provide a relative measure of total leaf area as the visual crown density rating estimates crown fullness and showed a strong relationship to mean branch length and number of internodal branches (Figure 2).
+Results from exploratory analysis to find the best predictors of RVG using the 54 tree intensive analysis data set are presented in Figure 3.
+HD ratio was the weakest individual predictor ( $R^2$ = 0.50) of RVG, followed by height growth increment (HG) ( $R^2$ = 0.55).
+LC ratio was the best individual predictor ( $R^2$ = 0.64).
+The product of LCR and visual crown density rating (CDR) was even better, however ( $R^2$ = 0.76).
+This product was created to provide a relative measure of total leaf area as the visual crown density rating estimates crown fullness.